vvithershins/Public-Projects/BandcampCodeLinkGenerator/README.md

 The program automatically generates a list of links based off of the template, and the band-name and codes you provided, you can then easily copy and paste them.

-Make sure to save both main.py and codes.txt in the same folder/directory.
+Make sure to save both main.py and codes.txt and in the same folder/directory.

+Update 2/5/2024 5:33 PM

+Now generates a new file with the links so you can download it and more easily copy and paste.